melquibrito/remote-windows-server/README.md

    - **OSError**: Raised in case of error.

 ### processor(\*properties:_str_, \*\*kwargs)->_dict_:
-> Returns the remote server processor data.
+> Returns a dictionary with information about the processor.
 - Args
    - **\*properties** _(str)_: Argument list of properties to return.
 Asterisks (\*) can be used as wildcards.
    - **\*\*kwargs**: Arbitrary keyword arguments.